Mehdi256/Rotor-Cuda/README.md

 A lot of gratitude to all the developers whose codes has been used here.

 ## Changes:
-- Valid (sha256) bit random 95% (252-256) bit + 5% (248-252) bit
+- Default Random 95% (252-256) bit + 5% (248-252) bit
-- Random in a given bit range
+- Random in a given bit range (1-256)
-- Random between given bit ranges
+- Random between given bit ranges -n ? -z ?
 - Random between the specified hashes ex: 8000000000:ffffffffff
 - Time until the end of the search [years days hours minutes] (max 300 years)
-- Parameter -d 0 expert mode min. information (good for several GPUs)
+- Parameter -d 0 expert mode min. information (good for many GPUs)
 - Automatic creation of Rotor-Cuda_START.bat with the specified cmd parameters
 - Continuation of the search in the range, from the last checkpoint
 - Ability to specify the time in minutes saving checkpoints